-Below is a set of good questions recieved during our 2015 application cycle answered by program director, Gary Westbrook:
+Below is a set of good questions recieved during our 2015 application cycle answered by former program director, Gary Westbrook:

 1. Is funding supported through the neurosciencedepartment/training grants/PIs?
 Are many graduate students successful in securing external fellowships (i.e. NSF GRFP)?

 Short answer is yes and yes.
 We have training grants from NIH that cover all first year students and most 2nd year students, and we cover students if they have to change labs or need to take an extra rotation.
 We have been very successful with NSF fellowships for incoming students or 1st year students.
 There are about 5 students in the program with these awards and think we only missed on two applications so 5 out of 7 is phenomenal.
 Students in their 2nd and 3rd year are strongly encouraged to apply for individual NRSAs and our acceptance rate has been about 30-40% - basically double the overall NIH funding rate for NRSAs so we are competitive and successful.

 2. What is the set up of the program to reach candidacy?